SoftwareAG/c8y-docs/src/documents/guides/concepts/applications.html.md

 ### Security

-Cumulocity proxies the microservice requests to the microservice container.
-Therefore, the incoming request for the microservices goes through Cumulocity with authorization, and HTTP over TLS secures the communication.

-Type of users that are used for platform and managing microservices:
+Microservices typically provide a REST API.
+For inbound REST requests, Cumulocity provides a light API gateway (“Proxy”).
+This API gateway is located between the client and the microservice container.
+The API gateway provides:

+* Authorization: All calls are authenticated using Cumulocity users.
+* TLS Termination: TLS inbound calls are terminated and only HTTP is used inside the cluster.
+* Metering: The API calls are metered in the “API calls” tenant statistics.
+* Routing: The API gateway routes requests for “/service/<name>” to the microservice “<name>”

+There are three different user types related to managing microservices:

-* Tenant platform user: The user that is created using the Cumulocity Administration application.
-This user logs into the application.
+* Tenant platform user: The user that logs into the application.
+Created using the Cumulocity Administration application.
-* Microservice Bootstrap user: The user that is created for each microservice for microservice bootstrap operations.
+* Microservice Bootstrap user: The user being created for microservice bootstrap operations.
 This user is authorized to get the microservice subscriptions and do requests for its application.
 Refer to [Microservice development](/guides/rest/microservice-development) for more details.
 * Service user: The user that is created when a tenant subscribes to the microservice application.

 Any request to the platform must be done with the platform user.
-For microservices, it is best practice to switch context to the subscribed tenant's service user instead of using the tenant's platform user when doing a request from microservice to Cumulocity platform.
+For microservices, it is best practice to switch context to the subscribed tenant's service user instead of using the tenant's platform user when doing a request from microservice to the Cumulocity platform.

 The following role types are defined for users: